a-gheorghe/connect-four/README.md

 - Accessibility improvements - can navigate by keyboard and some screenreader aria-live regions, but not tested.
 Colour contrast could definitely be improved.

-- General UI styling should be refined - especially the focus state on the individual icons.
-I'd like to ideally be able to highlight the entire column instead of one button at a time.
+- General UI styling should be refined:
+  - focus state on the individual buttons.
+I'd like to ideally be able to highlight the entire column instead of one button at a time
+  - responsiveness layout

 - Animations!!
 It would be fun to animate the chips being dropped into the board, and them being removed by a sliding lever under the board.